latchjack/sei-project-1/README.md

 4. Add some more bugs.
 Possibly even some that are rarer and only appear every so often.
 5. Combine the two functions that handle movement into one clean function.

+## Wins & Key Learnings
+### Wins
+I met my deadline and I was very happy with the game overall.
+I learnt a lot whilst creating this game.

+### Key Learnings
+The key knowledge I gained from completing this project was...

++ Writing functions.
++ *Scoping out* the code so a user cannot access/edit it.
++ Creating intervals and timeouts.
++ Event handling.
++ DOM manipulation.
++ DRY coding.

 #### Author
 Latch Jack - You can contact me via [Twitter](https://twitter.com/LatchCodes "My twitter profile") or via [email](mailto:latch.jack@gmail.com "my email").